-To build theoretical guarantee on nDFA's consistency under DCDFM, we have below assumption. \begin{assum} Assume that \begin{itemize} \item $A_{\mathrm{max}}=\mathrm{max}_{i,j\in[n]}|A(i,j)|$ is finite. \item $\gamma=\mathrm{max}_{i,j\in[n]}\frac{\mathrm{Var}(A(i,j))}{\theta(i)\theta(j)}$ is finite. \end{itemize} \end{assum} The above assumption is mild since it only requires that all elements and their variances of $A$ are finite.
-We'd emphasize that assumption \ref{assumeVar} has no prior knowledge on any specific distribution of $A(i,j)$ under DCDFM for all nodes, thus it dose not violate the distribution-free property of the proposed model.
-The following assumption guarantees a lower bound requirement on the network sparsity. \begin{assum} $\frac{\gamma\theta_{\mathrm{max}}\|\theta\|_{1}}{\mathrm{log}(n)}\rightarrow \infty$ as $n\rightarrow\infty$. \end{assum} Though $\gamma$ is assumed to be a finite number, we also consider it in our assumption \ref{assumesparsity} due to the fact that $\gamma$ is directly related with the variance term of $A$'s elements, i.e., $\gamma$ has a close relationship with the distribution $\mathcal{F}$ though $\mathcal{F}$ can be arbitrary distribution.
-After obtaining our main results for nDFA, we will apply some examples to show that $\gamma$ is always a finite number or at least can be set as a finite number to make assumption \ref{assumesparsity} hold under different choices of $\mathcal{F}$.
-Meanwhile, we make assumptions \ref{assumeVar} and \ref{assumesparsity} mainly for the convenience of theoretical analysis on nDFA's consistent estimation, and this two assumptions are irrelevant to the identifiability of our model DCDFM.
-Based on the above two assumptions, bound of $\|A-\Omega\|$ is obtained as shown in the following lemma obtained with an application of Bernstein inequality \cite{tropp2012user}. \begin{lem} Under $DCDFM_{n}(K,P,Z,\Theta)$, when assumptions \ref{assumeVar} and \ref{assumesparsity} hold, with probability at least $1-o(n^{-3})$, we have
+Though $\gamma$ is assumed to be a finite number, we also consider it in our Assumption \ref{assumesparsity} due to the fact that $\gamma$ is directly related with the variance term of $A$'s elements, i.e., $\gamma$ has a close relationship with the distribution $\mathcal{F}$ though $\mathcal{F}$ can be arbitrary distribution.
+After obtaining our main results for nDFA, we will apply some examples to show that $\tau$ and $\gamma$ are always finite or at least can be set as finite numbers to make Assumption \ref{assumesparsity} hold under different choices of $\mathcal{F}$.
+Meanwhile, we make Assumptions \ref{assumeVar} and \ref{assumesparsity} mainly for the convenience of theoretical analysis on nDFA's consistent estimation, and this two assumptions are irrelevant to the identifiability of our model DCDFM.
+Based on the above two assumptions, the following lemma bounds $\|A-\Omega\|$ with an application of Bernstein inequality \cite{tropp2012user}. \begin{lemma} Under $DCDFM_{n}(K,P,Z,\Theta)$, when Assumptions \ref{assumeVar} and \ref{assumesparsity} hold, with probability at least $1-o(n^{-3})$, we have